elastic/azure-marketplace/README.md

     <td>The passphrase to decrypt the private key.
 Optional as the key may not be encrypted.
 Supported only in 5.3.0+</td><td><code>""</code></td></tr>

   <tr><td>jumpbox</td><td>string</td>
-    <td>Either <code>Yes</code> or <code>No</code> to optionally add a virtual machine to the deployment which you can use to connect and
-    manage virtual machines on the internal network.
+    <td>Either <code>Yes</code> or <code>No</code> to optionally add a virtual machine with a public IP to the deployment, which you can use to connect and manage virtual machines on the internal network.
+    <br /><br />
+    NOTE: If you are deploying Kibana, the Kibana virtual machine can act as a jumpbox.
   </td><td><code>No</code></td></tr>

   <tr><td>vmHostNamePrefix</td><td>string</td>
     <td>The prefix to use for hostnames when naming virtual machines in the cluster.
-Hostnames are used for resolution of master nodes so if you are deploying a cluster into an existing virtual network containing an existing Elasticsearch cluster, be sure to set this to a unique prefix, to differentiate the hostnames of this cluster from an existing cluster.
+Hostnames are used for resolution of master nodes on the network, so if you are deploying a cluster into an existing virtual network containing an existing Elasticsearch cluster, be sure to set this to a unique prefix, to differentiate the hostnames of this cluster from an existing cluster.
 Can be up to 5 characters in length, must begin with an alphanumeric character and can contain alphanumeric and hyphen characters.
     </td><td><code>""</code></td></tr>

   <tr><td>vmSizeDataNodes</td><td>string</td>